-We plan to initiate REACH, a Phase 3 trial of losmapimod in FSHD, in the second quarter of 2022.
+We initiated REACH, a Phase 3 trial of losmapimod in FSHD, in the second quarter of 2022 and plan to complete enrollment in the second half of 2023.
 Based on data from the ReDUX4 Phase 2b study, we engaged with U.S. and EU regulatory agencies, including the FDA, and gained alignment on key aspects of the design of a Phase 3 trial intended to support a full registration approval.
-REACH will be a randomized, double-blind, placebo-controlled, multi-national trial to evaluate the efficacy and safety of losmapimod for the treatment of FSHD.
+REACH is a randomized, double-blind, placebo-controlled, multi-national trial to evaluate the efficacy and safety of losmapimod for the treatment of FSHD.
 The trial is expected to enroll approximately 230 adults with FSHD.
 Patients will be randomized 1:1 to receive either losmapimod, administered orally as a 15 mg tablet twice a day, or placebo, and evaluated over a 48-week treatment period.
 The primary endpoint of the study is the absolute change from baseline in RWS.
 Secondary endpoints include MFI, PGIC, and Neuro QoL UE.
 The trial will also include patient-centered assessments of healthcare utilization.